Expanding the Circle of Reliance

 Original certification obtained by City of Sapporo, Okinawa Prefecture, and City of Osaka

 Relia is actively engaged in the development and expansion of personnel programs designed to realize a good work-life balance.
 These include programs to encourage employees to take childcare leave, and a scheme to allow employees with young children to work shorter hours that go beyond the statutory requirements (Relia’s employees can take advantage of this scheme until their child enters fourth grade of elementary school).
-We are also actively introducing schemes that will allow the realization of diverse work styles, such as the establishment of a crèche inside the company (Okinawa), interviews with employees when they take maternity leave, advice for employees wishing to take childcare leave, and workshops for employees while they are out on maternity or childcare leave.
+We are also actively introducing schemes that will allow the realization of diverse work styles, such as interviews with employees when they take maternity leave, advice for employees wishing to take childcare leave, and workshops for employees while they are out on maternity or childcare leave.
 These initiatives have resulted in the company being recognized by the City of Sapporo as a "Work-Life Balance Plus Company," and by Okinawa Prefecture as a "Work-Life Balance Company."
 In City of Osaka, we have earned "Two-Star" certification, the highest level, as a "Osaka City Leading Company for the Active Participation of Women" from the City of Osaka.

 Establishment of a comfortable workplace environment (Family Day)

 Family Days, in which employees’ children and other family members are invited to the workplace, are held at Relia’s company headquarters and branches.
 This initiative acknowledges the importance of our employees’ families and their support of our employees day to day, and provides an opportunity for employees to be conscious of creating a comfortable workplace for each other.
 They also give the children, who will one day go out to work in the society themselves, a glimpse of some aspects of working life, such as exchanging business cards and experiencing the work.

 Roadside beautification activities